solace-iot-team/solace-apim-reference-designs/articles/1_considerations.md

 When a consumer application makes a subscription to a topic, we also have to check that this application is actually allowed to subscribe to the topic (pattern), and it not, disallow the subscription.

+Looking at the permissioning mechanisms described above, it becomes clear that this is a feature that should be immplemented in the API Gateway infrastructure, rather than in separate services specific to an API.
+We want to avoid any additional coupling of ``API Event Services`` with the actual provisioned API and keep these services as lean as possible.
+Also, the permissioning example above shows that approval and setting of permissions is depending on the agreements with our ``PartnerCo``s.
+The approval workflow for a developer application should probably be integrated with ``ConnectedVehiclesCo``'s contract management system, so the API Management system should provide hooks or call-outs to invoke 3rd party systems.

 ## Architectural Concepts

+- TODO: rate limiting for publish APIs - DDOS attack - how to?
+- TODO: handle slow consumers - queues
+- TODO: plans:
+  - connections,
+  - queue size
+  - number of assets, orders, vehicles, flights - this is not the same as subscriptions
+  - replay depth
+  - quality of service for updates? probably not, use case requires it or not

 ### AsyncAPI Management in Isolation